 When will the transition occur?

-While a number of service changes will commence immediately, it is planned that the VIC service will move into the SA Whale Centre in early 2021.
+While a number of service changes will commence immediately, it is planned that the VIC service will move into the Railway Goods Shed in June 2021.

 Current lease agreement for VIC premises